Battle of Secessionville

 The Battle of Secessionville (or the First Battle of James Island) was fought on June 16, 1862, during the American Civil War.
 Confederate forces defeated the Union's only attempt to capture Charleston, South Carolina, by land.
-It's noted for the court martial of the Union Brig.
-Gen. Henry Benham for trying to take James Island, which was against the orders given.
+It is noted for the court martial of the Union brigadier general Henry Benham for trying to take James Island, which was against the orders given.

 Prelude

 The importance of Charleston to the Confederate cause, after the Union implemented their Anaconda Plan, can be summarized in the words of Gen. Robert E. Lee, "The loss of Charleston would cut us off almost entirely from communications with the rest of the world and close the only channel through which we can expect to get supplies from abroad, now almost our only dependence."
 After the Battle of Port Royal, the Union planned an expedition against Charleston, capturing Edisto and John's Island, and by June 2, they had 20 vessels in the Stono Inlet.
 Union troops on Edisto moved to Seabrook's Island, then across John's Island to Legareville and onto James Island at the Thomas Grimball plantation.